fastrgv/hbox/README.md

 #### What's new:

+**ver 1.4.5 -- 30may2026**

+* Simplified halfway test.
+* Removed defunct constant: utiltypes.maxpri.
+* Improved pri3 definition.
+* Now skip configurations with boxes interior to long tunnels.
+This optimization added 2 more solvable puzzles for a total of 67 out of 90.

 **ver 1.4.4 -- 23apr2026**

 * Eliminated one erroneous domain-limiting-procedure after its first known failure.
 * Now using a revised pri6 heuristic with an unclipped, unscaled Hungarian estimate.
-Total Xsokoban solved is still 65/90.
+Total Xsokoban solved is 65/90.

 **ver 1.4.3 -- 19feb2026**

 * Replaced pri4 function approximating the number of immovable boxes with an exact tally of nonPullable boxes.
 * Reran benchmarks.
-Now 65 out of 90.
+Now 61 out of 90.
 * Made some minor clarifications in documents.